General

 How long will it take families or chaperones to register?

 It should take about 15 minutes for families and chaperones to register for L’Taken.
 Each family will register their child in our registration system.
-It should be noted that you cannot save your registration form and come back to it.
-It must be completed in one sitting.
+You should aim to complete it in one sitting.

 One of my students entered the wrong Delegation on their registration, what do I do?